ldr325/MobileAppS22/Class_1A/class1a_modernjavascript.md

-/*Assignment: Setting up your dev environment
+Assignment: Setting up your dev environment

 For next class, please install all the prerequisite tools and software to be ready to begin mobile application development on your computer and phone.